Smertig/banana/docs/api/tg/types/message.rst

    Optional.
 Options used for link preview generation for the message, if it is a text message and link preview options were changed

+   .. cpp:member:: optional_t<string_t> effect_id

+   Optional.
+Unique identifier of the message effect added to the message

    .. cpp:member:: optional_t<animation_t> animation

    Optional.
 Message is an animation, information about the animation.
 For backward compatibility, when this field is set, the document field will also be set